The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 With all this said, the pull request for this ticket does add a create_volume action and a delete_volume action could easily be created.
 I certainly see value in this.

-#3 Updated by Nigel Kersten about 2 years ago
+#3 Updated by Nigel Kersten over 2 years ago

 This looks like we need a mini design sketched out for a face that deals explicitly with storage devices?
 We’re seeing similar requests for NetApp volumes too, and it feels like storage is another kind of object we should be creating/managing, just like virtual instances.